berenslab/hh_sbi/README.md

 *Yves Bernaerts, Michael Deistler, Pedro J. Gonçalves, Jonas Beck, Marcel Stimberg, Federico Scala, Andreas S. Tolias, Jakob Macke, Dmitry Kobak & Philipp Berens.
 (2025)*

-This repository contains the analysis code and the preprocessed data for the above manuscript.
+This repository contains all the code for the (pre)processing and analysis of data as well as the production of figures in this manuscript.

 ## Raw data
 Raw electrophysiological recordings can be publicly downloaded [here](https://dandiarchive.org/dandiset/000008/draft) corresponding to a study published in [Nature](https://www.nature.com/articles/s41586-020-2907-3).
 Instructions on how to do so with `dandi` are also found there.
 Make sure you download the data in `./data/raw_data`.